 - A. Emergency showers shall be equal to the Speakman Company SE238 Life Saver or Guardian GBF1670 Emergency Shower. - i.
-Emergency showers are third-party certified to meet or exceed the provisions of current edition of ANSI Z358.1. - B. Eye / face washes shall be equal to Guardian G1750P or Speakman SE-580.
+Emergency showers shall be third-party certified to meet or exceed the provisions of current edition of ANSI Z358.1. - ii.
+Shower head height shall be at 8' AFF. - B. Eye / face washes shall be equal to Guardian G1750P or Speakman SE-580.